mokyue/mokyue/README.md

 - 🙇🏻 I’m currently learning DirectX
 - 🖼️ I’m playing Stable Diffution for fun, amateur Lora model trainer
 - ⛱️ I'm planning a trip during the outbreak
-- ☕ A cup of coffee with 4 shots of espresso every day
+- ☕ A cup of coffee a day, with 4 shots of espresso